pfgithub/scpl/docs/actions/removeevents.md

 Removes all events passed into the action from the calendars they are contained in.

+### note

+This is a destructive and permanent action.
+You will be asked to confirm before events are removed.

 ### usage
 ```
 removeevents includefutureevents=(true | f alse | variable)